History of Vivek Ramaswamy in Timeline

 In 2023, Axovant dissolved after attempting to reinvent itself as a gene therapy company.

-In 2023, Ramaswamy declared his candidacy for the Republican presidential primaries.
+In 2023, Vivek Ramaswamy declared his candidacy for the Republican presidential primaries.

 2023: Net Worth Before Law School

-In 2023, Ramaswamy stated that he already had a net worth of around $15 million before graduating from law school due to his activities in finance, pharmaceutical, and biotech.
+In 2023, Vivek Ramaswamy stated that by the time he attended Yale, he was already wealthy from his activities in the finance, pharmaceutical, and biotech industries and that he had a net worth of around $15 million before graduating from law school.

-2023: Ramaswamy rallies behind Trump after federal criminal charges
+2023: Rallies behind Trump after federal criminal charges

-In 2023, after Trump was indicted on federal criminal charges, Ramaswamy immediately rallied behind him and promised to pardon Trump if elected president.
+In 2023, after Trump was indicted on federal criminal charges, Ramaswamy immediately rallied behind him.

-In a 2023 speech and in his book Woke Inc., Ramaswamy called Martin Shkreli both "brilliant" and a pathological liar.
-He criticized the U.S. Department of Justice for prosecuting Shkreli, calling his fraud a victimless crime.
+In a 2023 speech and in his book Woke Inc., Vivek Ramaswamy called Martin Shkreli both "brilliant" and a pathological liar and criticized the U.S. Department of Justice for prosecuting Shkreli, calling his fraud a victimless crime.

-In January 2024, Ramaswamy finished fourth in the Iowa caucuses and withdrew his bid for the Republican presidential nomination.
-Following this, he endorsed Donald Trump for the 2024 presidential election.
+In January 2024, Vivek Ramaswamy finished fourth in the Iowa caucuses and withdrew his bid for the Republican presidential nomination, endorsing Donald Trump for the 2024 presidential election.

-In May 2024, Ramaswamy acquired a 7.7% stake in BuzzFeed, later increased to 8.4%, becoming the second-largest Class A shareholder.
-He suggested hiring conservative pundits and new directors.
+In May 2024, Vivek Ramaswamy acquired a 7.7% stake in BuzzFeed, later increased to 8.4%, making him the second-largest Class A shareholder in the company.

-2024: Ramaswamy tasked to lead the Department of Government Efficiency (DOGE)
+2024: Ramaswamy Tasked to Lead Department of Government Efficiency

 2024: Presidential Campaign